michurin/milisp/README.md

 This implementation of LISP is very simple.
 The key points are:

 - Program is LISP expression
 - In contrast with many other implementations of LISP, the core doesn't precalculates arguments of operations.
-It leaves room for implementation lazy operation (see below)
+  It leaves room for implementation lazy operations (see below)
 - There are only two build-in types: strings and floats.
   You are free to use any other types, using your custom *operations* and *environment* (see below)
 - There are no predefined operations.
 You implement all that you need

 ### Syntax

 This is all you have to know about this lisp:

 - Program consists solely of *expressions*.
 There is no statement/expression distinction.
   Atoms are expressions too.
 - There are only a few types of expressions:
   - Atoms:
     - Constants:
-      - Numbers: `0`, `1`, `1.41`
+      - Numbers: `0`, `-1`, `2.718`
       - Strings (enclosed with double quotes): `""`, `"one"`, `"it is quote: \""`
     - Symbols: `A`, `B1`, `state_one`.
 They refer to instances in *environment* (see below)
-  - Expressions: a "(", followed by expressions, followed by a ")".
+  - Expressions: a `(`, followed by expressions, followed by a `)`.
     The first expression have to refer to operation (see below).

 Moreover, you can use python-style comments.